 Letter of Introduction Examples and Writing Tips

 Do you need to write a letter introducing yourself to a prospective employer, a networking contact, or a potential new client?
-A well-written letter of introduction can help you find a new job or acquire a new client.
+A well-written letter of introduction can result in a valuable relationship, and help you find a new job or acquire a new client.
 Why and how should you send a letter, email, or LinkedIn message introducing yourself?

-The best way to get hired is through networking.
 Over 80 percent of job seekers say that networking has helped them find a new job.
 However, this doesn’t mean that every networking success story involves a direct connection.
 Sometimes, it’s less about who you know, and more about who your friends know.
-A letter of introduction is one way to forge a connection with someone you don’t (yet) know.
+A letter of introduction is one way to forge a connection with someone you would like to know.

 Types of Introduction Letters